 Finding the time and means to travel may seem daunting, but with a little research it isn’t impossible.
-I sat down with Carson Coffey, a solo traveler who recently went on College Break’s London, Paris and Rome trip this past December.
+I sat down with Carson Coffey, a solo traveler who recently went on Ultimate Break’s London, Paris and Rome trip this past December.
 We chatted about her first trip abroad, her favorite moments and what she has planned for her next.
 Read on for Carson’s story.

 Carson: Well, I was interested in studying abroad in Europe through my school, but it was super expensive.
-I found College Break online and after reading reviews from other travelers, I picked London, Paris and Rome.
+I found Ultimate Break online and after reading reviews from other travelers, I picked London, Paris and Rome.
 I was going to go in the summer, but thought it would be packed so I decided to go during the winter instead.
 I thought it was so easy to have everything planned out for me already.

 M: That’s smart!
 Summer is peak tourist season in Europe.
 How was traveling in winter?